Mechanical clock suspension spring

 Contacting us for help with Mechanical Clock Pendulum Lengths

-Please email the movement numbers from the back plate, and explain what part is needed.
-The email address to send this information is [email protected] Pictures are welcomed but not required.
+Please email the movement numbers from the back plate, and explain what part you need.
+The email address to send this information to is [email protected].
+We always welcome pictures but they are not a necessity.
 If emailing pictures please include the back side of the clock movement where the markings are.

 The content of this website is copyright by Clockworks and written by James Stoudenmire in year 2022